• Skip to primary navigation

 Ingredients and substitutions for Chai Cake

-• Sugar: The best sugar here is a mix of light brown sugar which results in a depth of flavor alongside the chai tea and the superfine or caster sugar which adds the sweetness to the cake resulting in our cake having a balanced flavor.
+- Sugar: A mix of light brown sugar which results in a depth of flavor alongside the chai tea and the superfine or caster sugar was used here to add depth of flavor and add complimentary sweetness.

-• Eggs: Room temperature eggs, add structure to our cake, the egg helps to bind everything together so are essential.
+- Eggs: Room temperature eggs add structure to our cake, and helps to bind everything together, so are essential.

 Equipment needed to make this